 Draughon Seminars in State & Local History

-Draughon Seminars are funded by the Kelly Mosley Endowment in honor of Dr. Ralph B. Draughon, Auburn University president from 1947 to 1965, a historian with a deep commitment to both state history and public education.
+This lecture series is a part of the Draughon Seminars in State and Local History, sponsored by the Caroline Marshall Draughon Center for the Arts and Humanities in the College of Liberal Arts at Auburn University.
+The series is funded by the Kelly Mosley Endowment in honor of Dr. Ralph B. Draughon, president of Auburn University from 1947 to 1965.
+Draughon was a historian with a deep commitment to both state history and public education.